-195 Americans Are Released From Coronavirus Quarantine At California Air Base
+195 Americans Released From Coronavirus Quarantine At Southern California Air Base

 There are no confirmed cases of the 2019 novel coronavirus among the 195 evacuees, the health system said in a statement disseminated by the Department of Health and Human Services.

-"They have completed their final health check this morning, which included their symptom check and their temperature check," said Rear Admiral Dr. Nancy Knight of the Centers for Disease Control and Prevention.
+"They have completed their final health check this morning, which included their symptom check and their temperature check," said Rear Adm.
+Dr. Nancy Knight of the Centers for Disease Control and Prevention.
 Saying that it's now safe for the group to rejoin their communities and families, Knight added, "This is a huge celebration for all of us here at March Air Reserve Base."

 "They pose no health risk to themselves, to their families, to their places of work, to schools or their communities — no health risk of novel coronavirus from these individuals whatsoever," Knight said.